Baco, Oriental Mindoro: Folktales

-First Capital of Oriental Mindoro
+First Capital of Mindoro

-In a story told by anthropologist and missionary, Rev. Antoon Postma, the first parochial church in Oriental Mindoro was established in Baco in the year 1567.
-Due to this, it was declared the first official capital of Oriental Mindoro in 1575.
+In a story told by anthropologist and missionary, Rev. Antoon Postma, the first parochial church in Mindoro was established in Baco in the year 1575.
+Due to this, it was declared the first official capital of Mindoro.
 Baco was considered the cabecera town.
-However, when Corregidor Joseph de Chavez became Governor of Oriental Mindoro in the year 1678, Calapan was declared the new capital of the province.
+While Corregidor Joseph de Chavez became Governor of Mindoro Fr.
+Diego de la Madre de Dios, founded Sto.
+Nino Parish in the year 1679, and later, Calapan was declared the new capital of the province.

 Spanish Colonization

-As early as 1692, Baco had been the first to be under the Spanish mission, claiming it to be the oldest town in Mindoro.
+As early as 1575, Baco had been the first to be under the Spanish mission, claiming it to be the oldest town in Mindoro.
 The Spanish regime began as Spanish friars settled along the shore of Tabon Tabon.
 Transferring to San Andres soon thereafter and were forced to relocate to Lumang Bayan due to the constant depredation of Muslim Pirates in the area.
 In Lumang Bayan, the first Gomahan Church was established.
 However, several years later in 1733, it was transferred to Calapan foreboding the first ecclesiastical jurisdiction over Mindoro.

 Spanish Revolution

 From years 1896 to 1900, the barrio captains of Baco were namely Juan Aceveda Sr., Pedro Quiambao, Quintin Villar, Gonzalo Aceveda, Bartolome Garcia and Cerbulo Leuterio.
 Honorary officials shifted from barrio captains to municipal presidents thereafter.
-The declared presidents of Baco were Benito R. Villar, Herminigildo Atienza, Jose Samaco, Jose Lopez, Juan Aceveda, Braulio Aceveda, Froilan Aceveda and Paterno Sanchez.
+The declared presidents of Baco were Benito R. Villar, Herminigildo Atienza, Jose Samaco, Jose Lopez, Juan Aceveda, Braulio Zulueta, Froilan Aceveda and Paterno Sanchez.
 During the Spanish revolution in the year 1898, the locals of Baco under the leadership of Captain Cervulo Leuterio joined the uprising.
 In the succeeding years 1899 to 1901, they subsequently joined the Americans.

 Baco was under the jurisdiction of Calapan by the virtue of Act 1824 in the year 1902.
 Under the Act 3498, Baco regained its jurisdiction as a distinct municipality upon the representation of Mariano Leuterio, a legislative representative of Oriental Mindoro.